 Like Monero, there is no total token supply.
 The current supply can be seen at lokiblocks.com.

 The Service Nodes form a second layer network that allows for anonymous networking using a novel garlic routing technology.
 Service Nodes will route data being passed through our generalised mixnet, called Lokinet.
 SNApps are the front-end user-facing applications enabled by this network of Nodes.
-SNApps do not run on the blockchain, but rely on the consensus rules of the blockchain to enforce Service Node behaviours.
+SNApps do not run on the blockchain, but rely on the consensus rules of the blockchain to enforce Service Node behaviors.
 This also means that SNApps do not impact blockchain scalabilty.
 Service Nodes don’t mine blocks but do propagate and validate blocks like regular full nodes.

 When accessing a SNApp your data is obfuscated by being routed through multiple Service Nodes.
 The SNApp you are accessing however is hosted on servers, similar to hidden services in Tor and are computed client-side.